DeolaJ/eventio/README.md

 The `prettier`, `stylelint`, and `eslint` libraries are used for formating and error checking.
 Install their corresponding vscode extensions to use with VSCode.

+Using the `.sample-env` as a reference, create a local `env` file with your API Key.

 ### Production

 To generate build files for production,